eneroth/git-externals/README.markdown

 # Git-externals

 Git-externals allows you to quickly and easily add and update external SVN and GIT repositories as subdirectories in a git project.
 For GIT, the [subtree merge strategy] [subtree] is used.
+Note: for most people, adding submodules should be preferable.
+Gut subtree merge is for older releases of GIT.
+To keep your submodules pointing to the latest commit, simply use:
+    git submodule foreach git pull

 ### Example using SVN repositories
 Your project looks like this: